 Common causes of food poisoning

 One of the most common causes of foodborne disease is harmful bacteria in food.
-According to Food Hygiene Asia, there are two types of bacterial food poisoning: infective and toxic:
+There are two types of bacterial food poisoning: infective and toxic.

 - Infective: This occurs when people eat live bacteria in food.